rfbergeron/bompiler/IDEAS.md

 - additional tree nodes can be inserted more freely during type checking, namely for implicit conversions

+### Implementation
+#### Lexer and Parser
+To implement the hack, a new token, `TOK_TYPE_ID`, will be added to the parser, which represents identifiers that refer to an existing declaration that has the `typedef` storage class specifier.

+When the lexer matches an identifier, it will not immediately produce a syntax tree node.
+Instead, it will call another function.
+This function will look up the identifier in the symbol table.
+If there is an existing symbol and the symbol was declared with the `typedef` storage class specifier, this function will construct a syntax tree node with the `TOK_TYPE_ID` symbol.
+Otherwise, it will construct a tree with the `TOK_IDENT` symbol.

+This is not a perfect solution: the lexer will assign `TOK_TYPE_ID` to `typedef`ed identifiers even when that identifier is being redeclared, which will cause the identifier to be used in the `typespec_list` production.
+This will cause a semantic error due to incompatible type specifiers, possibly followed by a syntax error because of a missing identifier.

+#### Type Checker
+The type checker will be responsible for fixing nodes that have been mistakenly labelled `TOK_TYPE_ID`.

+This cannot be accomodated for by allowing the parser to accept `TOK_TYPE_ID` in the place of `TOK_IDENT` (in all cases), since it leads to reduce-reduce conflicts, in particular when parsing type specifiers and declarators.

+To avoid this, we could use the type checker to detect when the lexer has mistakenly labelled a `TOK_IDENT` as a `TOK_TYPE_ID`.
+The only valid way in which this can occur is:
+1. The last type/storage class specifier/qualifier in a list is a `TOK_TYPE_ID`
+2. This token caused an error because it is incompatible with other specifiers
+3. The `typespec_list` token is not followed by a `declarator` token; this token is either omitted or is replaced by an `abs_declarator` token

+If these conditions are true, we can relatively easily shuffle around the contents of the tree nodes:
+- If present, the `TOK_TYPE_ID` must adopt the children of the `TOK_TYPE_NAME` created by the `abs_declarator` production.
+- `TOK_SPEC_LIST` must drop `TOK_TYPE_ID` from its list of children
+- `TOK_DECLARATOR` must adopt `TOK_TYPE_ID`
+- `TOK_TYPE_ID` must have its symbol changed to `TOK_IDENT`

+In places where accepting both `TOK_IDENT` and `TOK_TYPE_ID` does not cause reduce-reduce conflicts (tag names, struct members, enumerators, and labels), the parser will accept both tokens and change it back to `TOK_IDENT`.

 ## More useful jump tracking
 Because of the type checking occurs from the bottom up, a return statement cannot know the return type of its enclosing function because the production for